Skip to content

 Representative Image Source: Getty Images | David Merron Photography

-Dynasties film director, Will Lawson revealed why they chose to break the “cardinal rule of nature documentaries,” in an interview with Lorraine.
-“It was not a straightforward decision by any stretch of the imagination,” he said, “You just have to look at the facts that are in front of you before you make a decision like that, and that's exactly what you did."
-On that day, the temperature had dropped down to 76 degrees Fahrenheit (minus 50 degrees Celsius).
-After the storm hit, the mother penguins were seen cradling their chicks between their legs.
-They were waddling uncomfortably, trying to climb an icy slope, which seemed impossible to do without dropping their babies.
+Dynasties director Will Lawson explained their decision to break this “cardinal rule of nature documentaries” during an interview with Lorraine.
+“It was not a straightforward decision by any stretch of the imagination,” he shared.
+“You just have to look at the facts that are in front of you before you make a decision like that."
+The storm had brought temperatures down to minus 50 degrees Celsius (minus 76 degrees Fahrenheit).
+The mother penguins, cradling their chicks, struggled to climb the icy slopes, unable to do so without risking their babies' safety.

 Some chicks who were abandoned in the gully already froze to death while others were at the risk of getting attacked by predatory animals.
 The cameraman who was reduced to tears after witnessing this, told Country Living, "I know it's natural, but it's bloody hard to watch."